- Jeff Rodriguez

 Real property is permanently attached to a location.
-An investor can both visually and physically confirm it's existence.
+An investor can both visually and physically confirm its existence.

 Types of Assets in a Private Real Estate Fund

-Assets Characterized - Risk And Reward Profiles:
+Assets Characterized - Risk and Reward Profiles:

-Core properties have stable occupancy, investment-grade tenants, extended lease terms, high-quality construction with minimal to no imminent capital needs, little leverage used (between 40%-50%), and located in very desirable neighborhoods (compared to property type) in large markets.
+Core properties have stable occupancy, investment-grade tenants, extended lease terms, high-quality construction with minimal to no imminent capital needs, little leverage used (between 40%-50%), and are located in very desirable neighborhoods (compared to property type) in large markets.
 Most of the expected return will come from the property's cash flow rather than appreciation.